athertahir/python-machine-learning-by-example/Lab Guides/Chapter05/Episode_4.md

 The set of hyperparameters, {max_df: 0.5, smooth_idf: False, max_features: 40000, sublinear_tf: True, C: 1}, facilitates the best classification accuracy, 81.0%, on the entire 20 groups of text data.

 ##### Run Notebook
-The Notebook opens in a new browser window.
-You can create a new notebook or open a local one.
-Check out the local folder `work/Chapter05` for several sample notebooks.
-Open and run `.ipynb` in the `work` folder.

-You can open the Jupyter Notebook at `<host-ip>:<port>/notebooks/work/Chapter05/topic_categorization.ipynb`
+Open and run Jupyter Notebook `topic_categorization.ipynb`

 # More example – fetal state classification on cardiotocography
 After a successful application of SVM with linear kernel, we will look at one more example of an SVM with RBF kernel to start with.